Where We Be

 At dawn we drove west towards Ke’e Beach

 taking another trail for 2 more miles to

 As tremendous as the Na Pali views were, the

-surprise highlight for us was Hanakapiai Falls
+surprise highlight for us was Hanakapiai Falls.

 of water perfect for swimming.
-The
+The swimming

-under! – the falls.
-This is quintessential Hawaii.
+falls.
+This is quintessential Hawaii!
+Everyone

-dreams of swimming under a waterfall
+dreams of swimming under a waterfall in Hawaii,

-|During the hike back we enjoyed this view looking towards Ke'e Beach
+|During the hike back we enjoyed the view looking towards Ke'e Beach

-|This thick bamboo grove was unusual in that it was covered
+|This bamboo grove was unusual in that it was covered

-|We both swam out to the falls, put our heads under the pelting water
+|We both swam out to the falls and put our heads under the pelting water

 |We swam around for nearly an hour.
 Twice I tried

 |The water at Hanakapiai Falls was cold but we took a local’s advice

-|We enjoyed watching a handful of surfers brave the huge waves at Hanakapiai Beach --
+|We enjoyed watching a handful of surfers brave the huge waves.

-this looked more like Oahu's North Shore than the North Shore did!
+This looked more like Oahu's North Shore than the North Shore did!

-|What an unusual backdrop for a photo!
+|The cairns make for an unusual backdrop for a photo

 |The hike up to Hanakapiai Falls offered some pretty views in its own right

 |I've always wanted to stand directly under a Hawaiian waterfall, and today was my day!
-Looking straight up

 |Hanakapiai Beach is unusual for the hundreds of cairns built all over it

 |Here you can just begin to glimpse Hanakapiai Beach --

-|Near the beginning of the trail you feel like you're going to be swallowed up by the deep jungle
+|Near the beginning of the trail you feel like you're going to be swallowed up by the jungle

-|Then you break out into open stretches like this offering glorious views of the Na Pali coast
+|But then you break into open stretches like this offering glorious views of the Na Pali coast